Benefits of belly wrapping after pregnancy

 Provides immediate compression and support

-Ideal for C-section recovery due to soft and structured fit
+Ideal for C-section recovery due to the structured fit

 Adjustable with velcro straps